riscv-non-isa/rvv-intrinsic-doc/rvv-intrinsic-rfc.md

 ### Comparison Instructions<a name="comparison-instructions"></a>

 The result of comparison instructions is mask types.
-Becuase we use MLEN to name the mask types and multiple (SEW, LMUL) pairs map to the same MLEN, in addition to use the return type to name the intrinsics, we also encode the input types to distinguish these intrinsics.
+Becuase we use `MLEN` to name the mask types and multiple (`SEW`, `LMUL`) pairs map to the same `MLEN`, in addition to use the return type to name the intrinsics, we also encode the input types to distinguish these intrinsics.

 ```
 Example: